Help us improve your experience.

 • Trying to overcome multiple sources of wireless interference

-In addition, the traditional approaches to RRM contain no means to determine if changes to the spectrum have had any effect.
+In addition, the traditional approaches to RRM contain no means of determining if changes to the spectrum have had any effect.

 Juniper Mist RRM has been designed to prioritize the user experience.
 Mist RRM utilizes a reinforcement learning-based feedback model which takes into account key factors from the Wireless Capacity SLE including client count, client usage, and interference.
 Mist RRM can automatically adjust AP power or change wireless channels when the capacity SLE is not met.
 After the change, Mist continues to monitor the capacity SLE to determine whether these changes in channel or power produced measurable improvements, thereby providing a better user experience.
 This auto-tuning process is continuous.